thisisjayakumar/Resume-Vault/GETTING_STARTED.md

 - 🔐 Downloads are password-protected
 - 🛡️ Brute-force attacks are prevented (3 attempts per 24h)
 - 📦 Your resume is automatically versioned
-- ☁️ Everything is backed up to Google Drive
+- ☁️ Everything is backed up to Google Drive & MongoDB
 - 🚀 Hosted for free on Netlify

 ## 🎥 Visual Flow